What is demonstrated interest?

 2. Read Your Emails

-Once you request information you will begin to receive emails.
+Once you request information, you will begin to receive emails.
 Read them!
 Yes, colleges can easily track whether or not you open those emails, but they may also genuinely help you learn about the campuses.
-Some emails will be personal or at least semi-personal (such as an admissions counselor introducing themselves to you and asking you some questions), and it is a good idea to respond to those.
-You may also receive invitations to local events, or even personal interviews.
+Some emails will be personal or at least semi-personal (such as an admissions counselor introducing themselves to you and asking you some questions), and responding to those is a good idea.
+You may also receive invitations to local events or even personal interviews.

 3. Open Email Links

 Colleges can easily track whether you click on the links in their emails.
-Don’t just blindly click on everything, but do open links which intrigue you, and read what is being shared.
+Don’t just blindly click on everything, but do open links that intrigue you and read what is being shared.